MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/communication-phone-numbers-readme.md

 ### Update phone number capabilities

-Use the `beginUpdatePhoneNumberCapabilities` method to update the capabilities of an acquired phone number.
+Use the `beginUpdatePhoneNumberCapabilities` method to update the capabilities of a purchased phone number.
 Phone numbers can be configured to support inbound and/or outbound calling and sms, or neither.

 `beginUpdatePhoneNumberCapabilities` is a long running operation and returns a poller.